-Leg cramps may be caused by the additional weight gain of pregnancy and changes in your circulation.
-Pressure from the growing baby may also be placed on the nerves and blood vessels that go to your legs.
+While it isn’t clear exactly what causes these muscle spasms, leg cramps may be caused by pregnancy weight gain and changes in your circulation.
+Pressure from the growing baby may pitch the nerves and blood vessels that go to your legs.

 Contact your health care provider if your leg cramps are severe or persistent.
 Your health care provider may prescribe additional supplements or medication.